mchughmk/VendingMachineDemo/README.md

 To run the project, you'll need to have some basic items set up or installed.

 * **Internet.** You'll need an internet connection so that you can restore nuget packages.
 * **Visual Studio**.
-You'll need Visual Studio to run the examples
+You'll need Visual Studio to run the examples (working on a version with .NET core for the future)
-* **SQL Server**.
+* **SQL Server Express**.
 The acceptance tests and web application use a database, which this example assumes is a SQL Server database.
 * **Selenium Chrome Driver**.
 We'll need this to run instances of chrome on our machine.

-Using Chocolatey (<http://chocolatey.org>) could be helpful in installing these prerequisites, e.g. then you can run `choco install chromedriver` to install ChromeDriver.
+Using Chocolatey (<http://chocolatey.org>) could be helpful in installing these prerequisites, e.g. then you can run:

+* `choco install chromedriver` to install ChromeDriver
+* `choco install MsSqlServer2014Express` to install SQL Server express.

 ## Getting Started

 ### Adding the Selenium Chrome Driver to the PATH variable.

+If you used chocolatey, this won't be necessary.
+Otherwise, edit your %PATH% and add a reference to the directory that contains your downloaded chromedriver.exe.

 ### Running the Migration to Deploy the Database

+* Open the project in Visual Studio
 * Open the package management console
 * Select `Excella.Vending.DAL` as the default project
 * In the package management console, type `Update-Database` and run.